Carbonyl fluoride

 Carbonyl fluoride is a chemical compound with the formula COF2|auto=1.
 It is a carbon oxohalide.
 This gas, like its analog phosgene, is colourless and highly toxic.
 The molecule is planar with C_{2v} symmetry, bond lengths of 1.174 Å (C=O) and 1.312 Å (C–F), and an F–C–F bond angle of 108.0°.

 Preparation

 Carbonyl fluoride is produced from trifluoromethanol.
 The latter is produced in turn by protonation of in-situ generated trifluoromethoxide.

-Of potential relevance to atmospheric chemistry, tetrafluoromethane oxidizes in the presence of water:
+Of potential relevance to atmospheric chemistry, tetrafluoromethane hydrolyses to carbonyl fluoride: